ibistroteam/iBistroHelpDoc/_posts/1000-01-01-how-to-place-an-order.md

 To do that click on the "**PLACE ORDER**" menu item on the left:

+{% include screenshot.html file="place-order.png" %}

+## Selecting Items for Your Order

+The next display will be your order guide.
+Use this view to add quantities to specific items to order:

-{% include screenshot.html file="reaching-place-order.png" %}
+{% include screenshot.html file="order-guide-qty.png" %}

-## Select an Account

-If the displayed account is not the one you want to investigate, use the account selector here:
+## Preview Your Order

+Next we'll be reviewing your order for any items that may have been missed or accidently added, hit "**PREVIEW ORDER**"

-{% include animation.html file="select-account.gif" %}
+{% include screenshot.html file="preview-order.png" %}

-## Visualize your Account Data

-On the screen you will find:

-* A total of all upcoming transactions for the coming year.
-* A total of all overdue transactions, if any.
-* A month-by-month breakdown of upcoming transactions.
-* A list of the upcoming transactions for the coming year.
+## Submit Your Order

+Prior to submitting your order you can place po notes for future reference.
+Once ready to submit, hit "**SUBMIT ORDER**"

-{% include screenshot.html file="account-overview.png" %}
+{% include screenshot.html file="submit-order.png" %}

 <div class='alert alert-info' role='alert'>
-  <i class="fa fa-warning"></i> You cannot yet see past transactions on this screen.
-Go to the entries list (icon {% icon fa-list %}) to see them.
+  <i class="fa fa-warning"></i> If you feel there was an error with your order you can go to the (Previous Orders {% icon fa-list %}) to see review your last activity.
 </div>